-Writing on Apple computers has evolved since I looked at Mac writing tools in September 2013.
+Writing on Apple computers has evolved since I looked at Mac writing apps in September 2013.

 One change is Continuity: part of iOS 8 and OS X 10.10.
 In Apple’s words “Continuity seamlessly links documents” on different Apple devices.
 It means you can move between devices while writing or editing a document without losing a beat.
 You could start writing on a Mac, continue on an iPad and polish on an iPhone.